Table of Contents

-If you are still dedicated to using Spread sheets or Excel sheets for your payroll processing, then you must also know the risks involved.
+If you are still dedicated to using Spreadsheets or Excel sheets for your payroll processing, then you must also know the risks involved.
 If not, read below.

-- Possibility for human errors: When using Excel, you are the one performing the calculations, leaving a probability for mistakes always.
+When using Excel, you are the one performing the calculations, leaving a probability for mistakes always.
 Formatting and formulas are defined by the user manually and can be incorrectly implemented for all the values.
 When using Spreadsheets, there is a high chance of making mistakes with the payroll and fixing the same later.

-- Non-availability of basic payroll documents like pay slips, benefit details, etc. : When you run payroll using Excel, you keep your employees from enjoying the benefit of a smart HR tool that can generate pay slips and supporting documents.
+When you run payroll using Excel, you keep your employees from enjoying the benefit of a smart HR tool that can generate pay slips and supporting documents.
 The payroll expert is responsible for manually creating the pay slips every month and sending them across.
 Again, there is an opportunity for human error that can lead to misunderstandings among the employees.

-Is an HRMS really a better option?
+Is an HRMS really a better choice?

-To run payrolls using Excel, one must be an expert of the tool, equipped to know A-Z of Excel, but an HRMS tool is easy to learn and can be used by a beginner.
+To run payrolls using Excel, one must be an expert of the tool, equipped to know A-Z of Excel, but an HRMS tool is easy to learn and can be used even by a beginner.
 One can run payrolls hassle-free and smartly.